MIFisheriesScience/MIFisheriesScience.github.io/_pages/6000Syllabus.md

 Students are welcome to tweet about the course using the hashtag #MISciComm - but the [Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule%20) is in effect.
 That means you **may not reveal the identity of the person speaking** in your tweets without their express permission.
 We want to encourage people to actively participate and make mistakes without fear of their mishaps being broadcast acrosst he world.

 ## Code of Conduct
 You have the right to expect a supportive, safe environment in this course.
-This course will be governed by our Fisheries Science Code of Conduct, which all participants are expected to respect.
+This course will be governed by my [Fisheries Science Code of Conduct](/courses/coursesCodeofConduct), which all participants are expected to respect.

 ## Digital Competency
 Students are expected to have basic computer competency.
 You should be able to operate Microsoft Word, Powerpoint, and Excel, or equivalent (e.g. [OpenOffice](https://www.openoffice.org/) or [Google Docs](https://docs.google.com/)).
 You should be able to download and install software onto your computer.
 If you lack these skills, please consult [training materials](https://www.microsoft.com/en-us/learning/training.aspx) prior to beginning the course. **Please bring a laptop to every class.**